dfinity/motoko/doc/md/writing-motoko/async-star.md

 }
 ```

-It would be nice to refactor this code to use a helper function `maybeLog`.
+To avoid repetition of the logging logic, it would be nice to refactor this code to use a helper function `maybeLog`.
-Because communicating with the `Logger` canister involves sending a message, the `maybeLog` function needs to be asynchronous.
+The `maybeLog` function needs to be asynchronous because communicating with the `Logger` canister involves sending a message.

 ``` motoko